Good subfloor ventilation improves the health of your home by reducing airborne fungal spores.

 A small solar panel (400mm x 400mm) is mounted on a north or west-facing roof and connected to the fan unit in the external subfloor wall.
 The dual fan unit is the size of a normal house brick, but moves about 2500/2750 litres of air a minute under full sun light.
 Being 12v the fans are almost silent!

 A quad fan pictured on the right moves about 5500 litres of air per minute.
-Solar fans are very quiet and efficient, requiring no electrician or expensive timers so they save both money and power.
-More importantly, the fan only switches on when weather conditions are right.
+Solar powered fans are very quiet and efficient, requiring no electrician so they save both money and power.
+More importantly, the fans only switch on when weather conditions are right.
 On damp overcast days, when the humidity is high, the fan does not operate, making them much more efficient than old-style electric fans on timers, which come on in all weather conditions.
+All fans are rated for 50,000 hrs.

-Solar fans are normally installed in pairs, one actively pushing air under the house and the other extracting air.
-Solar fans require very little maintenance and run for years.
+Subfloor fans are normally installed along one side of the house, extracting air out from under the floor and thus drawing fresh air in on the other side.
+Solar powered fans require very little maintenance and run for years.
 Simply wipe over the solar panel a couple of times per year or arrange for the Exopest fan maintenance service.
+Alternatively a 12v adapter can be plugged into mains power and linked to a timer.